laurenhemara/hemara-nz-website/content/home/education.md

     description: >-
      * Identification of candidate *Pseudomonas syringae* pv. *actinidiae* effectors that trigger resistance in *Actinidia arguta*.

-     * Awarded a Zespri Innovation Fellowship.
+     * Awarded a Zespri Innovation Scholarship.

   - title: 'PGDipSci in Biological Sciences'
     company: 'University of Auckland'